Faculty Profiles

 Professor of Gender Studies and Social Equity

-Senior Fellow of the Centre for the Study of Religion, Politics and International Relations
+Senior Fellow of the Centre for Religion, Ethics and Public Life

 Dr. Lars M. Schneider